CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Shellfish-Data-Review.md

     ##   NW    89  173  157   65   28

 Only “NW” was recorded in 2019.
 Most 2019 observations have no wind direction code.
 NNE was only used in 2016.
-Otherwoise, these data look inconsistent year to year, so they may not be all that useful for analysis.
+Otherwise, these data look inconsistent year to year, so they may not be all that useful for analysis.